A Snippet of History

 How have we managed to do this?

 Planning and fund-raising sub-groups of Church Council worked tirelessly over 7 years and were blessed by the support of so many individuals and groups without whom this project could not have succeeded and to whom grateful and heartfelt thanks are due.

 Organisations which provided generous financial support through grants and donations include:-

 Allchurches Trust, Beatrice Laing Trust, Louis Baylis (Maidenhead Advertiser) Charitable Trust, Garfield Weston Charitable Foundation, Joseph Rank Trust, Lions Club of Maidenhead, Methodist sources (Connexion, TMCP, Methodist Insurance, SE District, Thames Valley Circuit and local churches), Persimmons Homes, Prince Philip Trust, Royal Borough of Windsor & Maidenhead, Shanly Foundation

-When we started, we promised to put the FUN into Fundraising and we've been doing that regularly with quizzes, concerts, lunches, BBQs, pantomimes, garden parties, treasure hunts, sponsored swims and raffles for huge Easter eggs and we'll continue to give enjoyment to many with more of these well into the future.
+When we started, we promised to put the FUN into Fundraising and we did that regularly with quizzes, concerts, lunches, BBQs, pantomimes, garden parties, treasure hunts, sponsored swims and raffles for huge Easter eggs and we'll continue to give enjoyment to many with more of these well into the future.

 Church Anniversary Lunch